SeattleChris/hepcat/checklist.md

 - [ ] Django-registration: Catch username IntegrityError:
   - [ ] ?
 Confirm with user they are not the existing user?
   - [ ] Recompute username.
+- [ ] ?
+Create a username validator that first tries the email, then concatenated name value.
 - [x] Update login pages to say 'email' where it currently asks for 'username'.
 - [ ] ?
 Class sign up integrated with django-registration?
 - [ ] Class sign up as anonymous process: